joetannenbaum/alfred-php-workflow-site/pages/docs/items/arguments.md

 ```

 {% callout title="Heads up" %}
-    While passing an argument is optional, it's highly recommended that do.
-If excluded, you won't know which result item the user has selected.
+    While passing an argument is optional, it's highly recommended that you do.
+If excluded, you won't know which item the user has selected.
 {% /callout %}